DanWahlin/dc-comics-mcp/README.md

     Show me the origin story comics for Wonder Woman.
 Include cover images.

     What movies has Batman been in?
-Show movie images if available.
+Show movie images.
     ```

     > **Note**: If you see "Sorry, the response was filtered by the Responsible AI Service.", try running it again or rephrasing the prompt.

 ### Examples: Using the DC Comics MCP Tools in GitHub Copilot

   `What movies has Batman been in?
-Show movie images if available.`
+Show movie images.`

   ![GitHub Copilot example with DC Comics MCP tools](./images/ghcp-example.png)